WWAMI...Alaska's Medical School

 The Alaska WWAMI Program began at the University of Alaska Fairbanks (as WAMI) in 1971.
 The program moved to the University of Alaska Anchorage in 1989.
 Historically, ten Alaska residents were admitted to the Alaska WWAMI program each year.
 However, through the combined efforts of the Alaska WWAMI Program, the University of Alaska, and the Alaska legislature, the Alaska WWAMI class size has been doubled.

-Students from all five WWAMI states attend second-year courses at the University of Washington School of Medicine in Seattle.
 The third and fourth years of the medical school curriculum are comprised of "clerkship" rotations in the various medical specialty areas.
 These clerkships may be taken in any of the five WWAMI states.
 Students who choose the "Alaska Track" can take nearly all of these clerkships in Alaska.

 Alaska WWAMI hosted a special exhibition of the National Library of Medicine's Native Voices Exhibit.
 We celebrated the Native People's Concepts of Health and Illness.
 The exhibit was located in the UAA Health Sciences building, 3795 Piper Street, third floor lobby.